Wodonga Football Club: History

 At the start of the 1935 season, Wodonga FC applied for a clearance from the Chiltern & District Football Association to the Albury District Football League, but were refused.
 They remained in the Chiltern & DFL and went onto win the premiership, defeating Kiewa at Barnawartha on Saturday, 26 October.
-Wodonga remained undefeated throughout the year, winning 24 consecutive matches in a very long season!
+Wodonga remained undefeated throughout the year, winning 24 consecutive matches by the end of the season.

 In 1936 the club order 24 white felt monograms for the club jumpers, with WFC on them. and in 1937 they were known as the "Maroons".

 In 1936 and 1937, Colin Wilcox from Wodonga FC played reserves with Melbourne Football Club, before moving across to Williamstown Football Club, where he played 173 games, was a premiership player in 1939, 1945 and 1949.
 He won the 1938 and 1948 best and fairest and was later selected in Williamstown's Team of the Century on the half back flank.
 He served in World War II with the RAAF.

 The club joined the Ovens & Murray League in 1936 after a committee meeting on Monday, 23 March 1936.
 Wodonga FC finished third, losing the preliminary final to eventual premiers, Wangaratta Football Club.
 Crackerjack full forward, Fred Matthews, who kicked 113 goals in Wodonga's 1935 Chiltern and District Football Association premiership year, then kicked 123 goals for Wodonga in 1936.
 Fred was signed by the Melbourne Football Club and played three reserves games with them in early 1937, kicking 29 goals.
 Matthews coached Barnawartha in 1938, before returning to Wodonga and played in their 1939 O&MFL grand final loss to Albury.
 He would later die in World War II in 1943, while serving his country with the RAAF, when his Wellington Bomber plane went down in a fierce snowstorm in England.

 In 1940, Wodonga entered a second eighteen team in the Chiltern & District Football Association and lost the first semi final to Barnawartha Football Club.
 The Chiltern & District Football Association then went into recess between 1941 and 1944 due to World War II.

 In 1945, the Wodonga Football Club entered a team in the Border Football Association and competed against other local clubs, Catholic Young Men, East Albury, Lavington, North Albury and South Albury.
 Wodonga were defeated by South Albury in the grand final at the Albury Sportsground.
 Dudley "Doug" Probyn (Captain / Coach) won the club best and fairest award and the Border Mail Medal in 1945.

 In 1946, the Ovens and Murray Football League reformed and Wodonga rejoined along with the following club's – Albury, Benalla, Border United, Rutherglen, Wangaratta and Yarrawonga.
 Wodonga lost the Preliminary Final to Albury on the Wangaratta Showgrounds to finish third in their return to the O&MFL.